Analyzing coded UI tests using coded UI test logs

 Step 1: Enable logging

-Target .NET Framework version 4 with no App.config file present in the test project
+If there's no App.config file present in your test project:

-Modify the value for EqtTraceLevel to the log level you want.
+Modify the value of EqtTraceLevel to the log level you want.

 Save the file.